etsoukanara/graphtempo-structure/README.md

 The code repository for the following paper:

-## The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation

 Evangelia Tsoukanara, Georgia Koloniari, Evaggelia Pitoura, and Peter Triantafillou.
 The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation.

 ## Abstract